Redwood City Office

 Learn more . . . help Bay Area residents determine if they are eligible for immigration relief, and represent them throughout the application process.
 Scroll down for a list of services offered at our Redwood City Office, and for the calendar of events / workshops our Redwood City Office is putting on.

-Learn about the International Institute of the Bay Area, a nonprofit organization specializing in affordable immigration legal services.
+Learn about the Immigration Institute of the Bay Area, a nonprofit organization specializing in affordable immigration legal services.

 General Immigration Consultations (Registration Needed)($30)